 In this section, we have put together some long form content guides which I hope will help you understand the UK PAYE Tax System, reduce your tax bill, and get things done on time.

 There may be a time when you need to loan money to or borrow money from your own Limited Company.
-Director’s loans are wrapped up in fiddly bits of legislation.
-When borrowing cash from your company, care must be taken.
+Now you may think it’s your company and you can do what you want, but director’s loans are wrapped up in fiddly bits of legislation and when borrowing cash from your company, care must be taken.
 You must ensure that you fully understand the tax implications before you take any kind of loan from your business.

 Value Added Tax (VAT) is a standard consumption tax levied on almost all goods and services in the UK.
 If you’re a contractor, working through your own Limited Company, registering for VAT could significantly improve your tax efficiency.